Structure and Control of Biology-inspired Networks: Modeling of Neuromimetic Dynamic Networks

 where $\theta$ represents the threshold for neuronal activation.
 It can also be expressed using the standard $ReLU$ function, $\sigma(x)=\max(x,0)$ as $\gamma_{\theta}(x)=-\sigma(-x-\theta)+\sigma(x-\theta)+sign(\sigma(x-\theta))\theta+sign(-\sigma(-x-\theta))\theta$.
-While various activation functions exist, this serves as an illustrative example.
 If $x$ represents the membrane potential of the postsynaptic neuron, the function $\gamma_\theta(x)$ models the instantaneous increase in postsynaptic membrane potential caused by the presynaptic release of vesicles, under the condition that the threshold potential $+\theta/-\theta$ is reached.
-This models the scenario where presynaptic vesicle release results in a discontinuous jump in postsynaptic potential upon crossing the threshold $\theta/-\theta$, which corresponds to the integrate-and-fire model in \cite{burkitt2006review}.

 This models the scenario where presynaptic vesicle release results in a discontinuous jump in postsynaptic potential upon crossing the threshold $\theta/-\theta$, which corresponds to the integrate-and-fire model in \cite{burkitt2006review}. (\ref{1b}) models the evolution of connectomes of neurons or brain regions occurring on slower timescales than neuronal state changes, consistent with synaptic plasticity processes that strengthen or weaken synapses over time as studied by \cite{citri2008synaptic}.
 Therefore, over a short interval $\tau$, synaptic strengths are fixed and describe the modulation of faster neural state fluctuations described by $x$.
 Plasticity updates to $A$ occur discretely every $\tau$ units of time.
 The evolving positive and negative edge weights describe the excitatory and inhibitory plasticity, which correspond to Hebbian and anti-Hebbian rules, respectively.
 Meanwhile, it is assumed that the synaptic strength is bounded: $\underline{a}^-<a_{ij}<\overline{a}^-<0$ for all $(j,i)\in\mathcal{E}^-$ and $0<\underline{a}^+<a_{ij}<\overline{a}^+$ for all $(j,i)\in\mathcal{E}^+$.
 For example, when the dynamic of $a_{ij}$ for $(j,i)\in\mathcal{E}^+$ evolves to exceed the value $\overline a^+$, it takes the value $\overline a^+$; when it is smaller than $\underline a^+$, it becomes $\underline a^+$.
 This assumption is reasonable in neuroscience since synapses are naturally bounded.

 In vector form with an output observer, the model (\ref{eq:model_1}) becomes

 where $ A=[a_{ij}]\in\mathbb{R}^{N\times N}$ is the weight (adjacency) matrix with all its diagonal entries set to zero and, as in Section 2, ``$\circ$'' denotes Hadamard product. $\bm{u}=[u_i]^T$ is the external stimulus vector.
 In this notation, the lower bound on the weight matrix in (\ref{eq:model_1}) is